Last updated September 6th, 2022

 If you’re still wondering how to get rid of a timeshare in Florida after attempting to sell it, you may want to look in to the services of a Florida timeshare attorney and/or timeshare exit company.
 These companies work with lawyers to get your timeshare cancelled.
 You will have to pay them for their services, but your timeshare will be cancelled and your maintenance fees will stop.

 You should also be cautious of paying any up-front fees when working with a timeshare cancellation company.
-Our recommendation is to only work with timeshare exit companies that offer an escrow payment option, so the timeshare exit company is only paid from the escrow account AFTER your timeshare has been cancelled.
+Our recommendation is to only work with timeshare exit companies that offer an escrow payment option, so the timeshare exit company is only paid in full from the escrow account AFTER your timeshare has been cancelled.
 Learn more about escrow and why it’s important here.

 If you still have questions about cancelling your timeshare, please feel free to contact us through live chat or submit a contact form on the right side of the page.